osohq/oso/docs/content/python/new-roles/getting-started.md

 The rule head has 4 parameters:

 - `_type` is the SQLAlchemy model the resource definition is associated with.
-- `"org"` is the identifier for this resource type. (this can be any string you choose)
+- `"org"` is the identifier for this resource type (this can be any string you choose).
-- `actions`: Are set in the rule body.
-The `actions` list defines all actions that may be performed on the resource.
+- `actions` are set in the rule body.
+The `actions` list defines all the actions that may be performed on the resource.
-- `roles`: Are set in the rule body.
-The `roles` dictionary defines all roles for this resource.
+- `roles` are set in the rule body.
+The `roles` dictionary defines all the roles for this resource.

 In our rule body, we first define the list of available actions for this